carpentries-lab/metagenomics-analysis/index.md

 > ## Prerequisites
 >
 > This lesson assumes a working understanding of the bash shell.
 If you haven’t already
-> completed the [Shell Genomics lesson](https://nselem.github.io/shell-metagenomics/), and aren’t
+> completed the [Shell Genomics lesson](https://nselem.github.io/shell-metagenomics/), and you aren’t
 > familiar with the bash shell, please review those materials before starting this lesson.
 >
 > This lesson also assumes some familiarity with biological concepts,